 Settling arctic hunters is shown by blue

-After the final melting of the glacier in in Scandinavia Atlantic period begins, which is considered the Holocene climatic optimum.
-In northern tundra zone is reduced due to the onset of the taiga.
+After the final melting of the glacier in Scandinavia Atlantic period begins, which is considered the Holocene climatic optimum.
+In the north, the tundra zone is reduced due to the onset of the taiga.
 Deciduous forests spread in Europe, even in the steppe zone along river valleys.
-At the same time the fauna was changing – herds of reindeer were disappearing, which comes to replace nongregarious ungulates – elk, round, red deer (picture from Wikipedia on the right), wild boar, roe deer.
+At the same time, the fauna was changing – herds of reindeer were disappearing, which comes to replace nongregarious ungulates – elk, round, red deer (picture from Wikipedia on the right), wild boar, roe deer.

-The sites of Spahn-Koba culture are concentrated in the mountainous part of the Crimea, where there are also cultural monuments of Kukrek, but it is more common in the Black Sea steppes.
-This culture is unique in the Mesolithic in Europe, if we carry on flint products.
-The economy of Kukrek was based on hunting for hoofed animals, but findings give grounds to speak about the beginning of the development of the livestock among Kukrek population.
-The influence of this culture spread to the shore of Sea of Azov and Polesie.
+The sites of Spahn-Koba culture are concentrated in the mountainous part of Crimea, where there are also cultural monuments of Kukrek, but it is more common in the Black Sea steppes.
+This culture is unique in the Mesolithic in Europe if we carry on flint products.
+The economy of Kukrek was based on hunting for hoofed animals, but findings give grounds to speak about the beginning of the development of livestock among the Kukrek population.
+The influence of this culture spread to the shore of the Sea of Azov and Polesie.
 It is considered to be autochthonous (ibid: 6-10)

-Pisochny Riv cukture was common in central part of Eastern Europe and had several options.
-It is considered to be a continuation of Arensburgian tradition.
-Zymovnuky culture has some common features with Pisochnyi Riv, monuments which are known on Right bank Forest-steppe.
-Kudlaevka culture has Arensburgian features too, but of other type, common in Polesie (ibid, 10, 12, 13).
-Obviously three creators of these cultures migrated into Eastern Europe from Central Europe.
+Pisochny Riv culture was common in the central part of Eastern Europe and had several options.
+It is considered to be a continuation of the Arensburgian tradition.
+Zymovnuky culture has some common features with Pisochnyi Riv, monuments which are known on the Right bank Forest-steppe.
+Kudlaevka culture has Arensburgian features too, but of another type, common in Polesie (ibid, 10, 12, 13).
+Obviously, three creators of these cultures migrated into Eastern Europe from Central Europe.